Integrity Management: A risk-based approach to improving pipeline safety

 High Consequence Areas

-- Urban areas and other populated places as designated by the U.S. Census Bureau.
+- Urban areas and other populated areas as designated by the U.S. Census Bureau.

 - Commercially navigable waterways.

-Operators are also required to monitor conditions along their pipelines, and identify new HCAs when changes such as population expansion near the pipeline rights-of-way.
+Operators are also required to monitor conditions along their pipelines, and identify new HCAs when changes occur, such as population expansion near the pipeline rights-of-way.
 These changes in HCAs oftentimes then also prompt corresponding changes in operators’ integrity management plans.

 Both the hazardous liquid and gas transmission pipeline integrity management regulations (HL IM and GT IM, respectively) require operators to develop and implement a comprehensive integrity management program for their pipeline facilities.
-An integrity management program is a set of safety management, analytical, operations, and maintenance processes that are implemented in an integrated and rigorous manner to assure operators provide protection for HCAs.
-While the rules provide some flexibility for an operator to develop a program best suited for its pipeline system(s) and operations, there are certain required features – called “program elements” – which each integrity management program must have.
+An integrity management program is a set of safety management, operations, maintenance, evaluation, and assessment processes that are implemented in an integrated and rigorous manner to ensure operators provide enhanced protection for HCAs.
+While the regulations provide some flexibility for an operator to develop a program best suited for its pipeline system(s) and operations, there are certain required features – called “program elements” – which each integrity management program must incorporate.
 The core integrity management program elements include:

-- Identifying all locations where a pipeline failure might impact an HCA.
+- Identifying all locations where a pipeline leak or failure could affect an HCA.

-- Developing a risk-based plan (known as the Baseline Assessment Plan) to conduct integrity assessments on those portions of the pipeline.
-Integrity assessments are performed by in-line inspection (also referred to as “smart pigging”), hydrostatic pressure testing, direct assessment or other technology that the operator demonstrates can provide an equivalent understanding of the condition of the line pipe.
+- Performing integrity assessments using in-line inspection (ILI) tools (also referred to as “smart pigs”), pressure testing, direct assessment, or other technology that can provide an equivalent understanding of the condition of the pipeline or pipeline facility.

-- Integrating the assessment results with other relevant information to improve the understanding of the pipe’s condition.
+- Integrating the integrity assessment results with other relevant information to improve the operator’s understanding of the pipeline’s condition.

-- Repairing pipeline defects identified through the integrated analysis of the assessment results.
+- Repairing pipeline defects identified through the integrated analysis of the integrity assessment results.

-- Conducting a risk analysis to identify the most significant pipeline threats in segments that can affect HCAs.
-Examples of pipeline threats include corrosion, excavation-induced damage, material defects, and operator errors.
+- Conducting a risk analysis to identify the most significant pipeline threats in segments that could affect HCAs.
+Examples of pipeline threats include corrosion, excavation-induced damage, natural force damage, material defects, and operator errors.

 - Identifying additional measures to address the most significant pipeline threats.
-These measures include actions to prevent and mitigate releases that go beyond repairing the defects discovered through integrity assessment.
+These measures include actions to prevent releases and mitigate the consequences of releases that go beyond repairing the defects discovered through integrity assessment.

-- Periodically evaluating the effectiveness of the integrity management program and identifying improvements to enhance the level of protection.
+- Periodically evaluating the effectiveness of the integrity management program and identifying improvements to enhance the effectiveness of the program.

-The Baseline Assessment Plan must identify the specific integrity assessment method(s) for each segment that can affect an HCA.
+The integrity management program includes requirements to identify the specific integrity assessment and reassessment method(s) for each pipeline segment that could affect an HCA.
 These methods must be based on the identification of the most significant integrity threats for the specific segment.
-The Plan must also include a schedule indicating when the assessments of each segment will be performed.
-The schedule must be risk-based, meaning that higher-risk segments are scheduled before lower-risk segments.
-Operators must document the technical basis for the assessment methods they select and the risk analysis performed to establish the schedule.
+The IM program includes a schedule indicating when reassessments of each segment will be performed.
+Operators must document the technical bases for the integrity assessment methods they select and the risk analysis performed to establish the schedule.

-Once baseline assessments are completed, operators must conduct periodic assessments on identified pipeline segments.
+Operators must conduct periodic integrity assessments on pipeline segments that could affect HCAs.
 The frequency of reassessment depends on the risk presented by each segment.
-Risk is determined based on many factors, including the pipe condition as learned from the integrity assessment; leak history; pipeline design features; operating and maintenance practices; and factors outside the pipeline such as population density or the presence of drinking water sources.
-The regulations provide time limits within which these future assessments must be performed.
-PHMSA has produced guidance for pipeline operators to consider when evaluating and determining inspection reassessment intervals.
+Risk is determined based on many factors, including the pipe condition as ascertained from integrity assessments; leak, failure, and operating history; pipeline design features; operating and maintenance practices; and, factors external to the pipeline such as population density, ecological resources, or the presence of drinking water sources.
+The HL and GT IM regulations provide time limits within which these future reassessments must be performed.
+PHMSA has produced guidance for pipeline operators to consider when evaluating and determining integrity reassessment intervals.

-The regulations also establish deadlines by which certain potentially serious defects identified by integrity assessments should be repaired.
-Both the gas and liquid pipeline rules identify certain defects which must be repaired immediately after they have been identified.
-For example, if inline inspection results identify a dent in the pipe that has any indication of metal loss, the operator must immediately reduce pressure or shut down the pipeline until the defect is repaired.
+The regulations also establish deadlines by which certain potentially serious defects identified by the integrity assessments must be repaired.
+Both the HL and GT IM regulations identify certain defects which must be repaired immediately after they have been identified.
+For example, if inline inspection results identify a dent in the pipe that has any indication of metal loss, the operator must immediately reduce the operating pressure or shut down the pipeline until the defect is repaired.

 The Value of a Risk Analysis Approach